-20th century, Adolf Hitler, Augustine, Bhagavad Gītā, chastened intellectualism, Exodus, Fyodor Dostoevsky, Job, Krishna, Mahābhārata, Mañjuśrī, Pol Pot, Rāmānuja, Sigmund Freud, theodicy, Vishnu, Xunzi
+20th century, Adolf Hitler, Augustine, Bhagavad Gītā, chastened intellectualism, Exodus, Fyodor Dostoevsky, hell, Job, Krishna, Mahābhārata, Mañjuśrī, Pol Pot, Rāmānuja, Sigmund Freud, theodicy, Vishnu, Xunzi

 I once heard someone – I don’t remember where – criticize humanism (however defined) in the following manner: “The problem with humanism is it leads you to deify man, and the evidence seems to be that man is not worthy of being deified.”
 The point resonates with me as I think about chastened intellectualism, the idea – which I associate with Freud as well as Augustine and Xunzi – that human beings tend naturally toward wrong behaviour.
 Individually, despite good intentions, I find it a constant struggle to be a good and happy person; collectively, the history of the 20th century is a dark litany of what happens when – as is too often the case – people’s intentions are less than good.
 It is difficult to have faith in humanity when humanity has not earned it.